Alpine Climbing

 Pegs Ditto (sort of).
 Worth having a few blades if nothing else, as they may get you out of a sticky situation.

-Icescrews x 6 You'll certainly need one apiece for crevasse rescue, and more if you intend doing any big ice/snow faces.
+Ice Screws x 6 You'll certainly need one long one apiece for crevasse rescue, and more if you intend doing any big ice/snow faces.
+Considerable weight can be saved by using modern lightweight aluminium screws.

 Warthogs x 2 These drive in/screw out “turf screws” can be handy for the rock hard black ice that is often encountered in the alps in summer and winter, but they are not essential and are quite heavy.

-Belay Plate In fact best to take two to base, and learn how to do an Italian Hitch in case you drop one.
+Belay Plate In fact best to take two to base camp, and learn how to do an Italian Hitch in case you drop one.
+They must be double rope plates so that you can abseil.

-Prusik Loops Essential for crevasse rescue an useful for ab tat for retreats too.
+Prusik Loops Essential for crevasse rescue and useful as ab tat for retreats too.
 Practice how to use them before you need to!
-Alternatively, ascenders work better but are heavier.
+Alternatively, Ascenders work better but are heavier.

 Ab Tat Take plenty of abseil tape or cord to abandon as you abseil down when things go horribly wrong.
 5mm cord and 10mm tape are the lightest you can use safely and are both OK as long as you check for sharp edges.